Cabanatuan

-The city is popular for being home to more than 30,000 motorized tricycles, making it the "Tricycle Capital of the Philippines."
-Its strategic location along the Cagayan Valley Road has made the city a major economic, educational, medical, entertainment, shopping, and transportation center in Nueva Ecija and nearby provinces in the region such as Tarlac, Aurora, and Bulacan.
-It has also earned the moniker "Gateway to the North."
+The city is known for being home to more than 30,000 motorized tricycles, making it the "Tricycle Capital of the Philippines."
+Its strategic location along the Cagayan Valley Road has helped make the city into the major economic, educational, medical, entertainment, shopping, and transportation center it is today.
+It is the commercial center for Nueva Ecija and nearby provinces in the region such as Tarlac, Aurora, and Bulacan.

-Cabanatuan remained Nueva Ecija's capital until 1965 when the government created nearby Palayan City as the new provincial capital.
+Cabanatuan remained Nueva Ecija's capital until 1965 when the government recognized nearby Palayan City as the new provincial capital.
 Nueva Ecija's old capitol and other government offices are still used and maintained by the provincial administration.
+Cabanatuan also briefly became the capital of the Philippines during the First Philippine Republic while President Emilio Aguinaldo was moving north to evade capture by American forces.

-After the campaign for the city's designation as a Highly Urbanized City failed, a motion was made to convert the city into a lone district instead.
+After the campaign for the city's designation as a highly urbanized city failed, a motion was made to convert the city into a lone district instead.